 This article on the best sausage to grill over your campfire is brought to you by Grubstick.
-Grubstick’s campfire skewers are the first telescopic roasting sticks on the market, and include easy-to-use interchangeable attachments to cover all of your roasting needs.
+Grubstick’s hot dog fork are the first telescopic roasting sticks on the market, and include easy-to-use interchangeable attachments to cover all of your roasting needs.

 When it comes to camping, the food you have (or don’t have) can make or break your outdoor experience.
 No matter what type of camper you are, meal prepping is a key to your camping trip’s success.